• Skip to primary navigation

 Build on your infatuation with asparagus by adding it to stir fries, sheet pan dinners, salads, pasta dishes, or just enjoy it without any embellishments at all.

-Enter the air fryer.
-I’ve started using my air fryer to roast vegetables and we’ve been very happy with the results.
+• Quick and Easy: I’ve started using my air fryer to roast vegetables and we’ve been very happy with the results.
 Air frying is quick and easy, and the vegetables taste great.
 Try air fryer mushrooms or air fryer roasted Brussels sprouts.
 Pretty much everything you roast in the oven can be air fried in much less time.
-Lately we’ve been enjoying air fryer green beans.
+Lately we’ve been enjoying air fryer green beans and air fryer cauliflower.
+And air fryer corn on the cob turns out amazingly delicious (and no pots of water to boil)!

 Asparagus with cheese and a fork.